When I decided to buy the best fighting knife, I got flooded with too much information about fighting knives.

 As for its shape and design, a full tang knife is more durable and stronger than a half or rat-tail tang knife.

-The pommel is the but end of a knife’s handle.
-Pommel may be a separate part.
+The pommel is the end of a knife’s handle.
+The pommel may be a separate part.
 It’s generally the part of the tang, or it can be an end cap.

 Many fighting knives feature a stylish pommel and a hollow handle to store matches.
 You can also use the pommel for hammering and striking purposes.